maconsta/survey-tool/includes/README.md

 ## TODO

 1. Suppress errors when site goes live. (error_reporting(...);)
-2. Only defuser is allowed to ssh (22) into the server
-3. AllowOverride All is set under /var/www in /etc/apache2/apache2.conf so that .htaccess can work
+2. AllowOverride All is set under /var/www in /etc/apache2/apache2.conf so that .htaccess can work